-Purchasing your home in Cleveland?
+Purchasing your home in Cleveland with Partnership Properties

-Step 1 – Get ready to buy
+Step 1 – Prepare to purchase

-This is where I come in.
+This is where Partnership Properties comes in.

-They'll assist you with choosing which type of loan is best for you and help you get approved.
+They can assist you with choosing which type of loan is best for you and help you get approved.

 Step 3 – Start house hunting